Vsingh31/Cryptocurrencies/README.md

    * Preprocessing the database,
    * Reducing the data dimension using Principal Component Analysis,
    * Clustering cryptocurrencies using K-Means,
-   * Visualizing classification results with 2D and 3D scatter plots.  nn
+   * Visualizing classification results with 2D and 3D scatter plots.

+### Results: